eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 ### The Two-Block HeadLock (TBHL) proposal

-The Two-Block HeadLock (TBHL) design represents an innovative approach to proposer-builder separation (PBS) within the Ethereum protocol, aiming to address both the operational and strategic issues posed by (MEV)[https://ethresear.ch/t/why-enshrine-proposer-builder-separation-a-viable-path-to-epbs/].
+The Two-Block HeadLock (TBHL) design represents an innovative approach to proposer-builder separation (PBS) within the Ethereum protocol, aiming to address both the operational and [strategic issues posed by MEV](https://ethresear.ch/t/why-enshrine-proposer-builder-separation-a-viable-path-to-epbs/).
 This design is a nuanced iteration of previous proposals, integrating elements of Vitalik Buterin's two-slot design and enhancing it with a headlock mechanism to safeguard builders from proposer equivocations.
 Here, we delve into the key components of TBHL and its operational mechanics, drawing on the detailed explanation provided[^4].

 **TBHL Design Overview**